-(New York — November 15, 2016) Lévy Gorvy is pleased to announce the gallery’s representation of Seung-taek Lee (b.1932) in the United States.
-Seung-taek Lee’s experimental practice holds an influential place in the history of Korean art; throughout his career, he has challenged traditionally held notions of identity and history, forging a new path for artistic exploration of environment, culture, and philosophy.
+New York – Lévy Gorvy is pleased to announce an exhibition of Korean artist Seung-taek Lee (b.
+1932).
+Presented in collaboration with the artist and Gallery Hyundai, Seoul, this marks the first solo exhibition of Lee’s work in the United States.
+Lee’s experimental practice holds an influential place in the history of Korean art.
+Throughout his six-decade career, he has continually challenged traditional notions of identity and history, forging new paths for the artistic expression of nature, philosophy, and spatial experience.

-Seung-taek Lee’s work resides in the permanent collections of museums and institutions worldwide, including the Tate Modern, London; the National Museum of Modern and Contemporary Art, Seoul; the Museum of Contemporary Art Australia, Sydney; and the Seoul Museum of Art; among others.
-Solo exhibitions of Seung-taek Lee’s work have been held at the Sungkok Art Museum, Seoul and the Nam June Paik Art Center, Yongin.
-He received the Eunkwan Award from the Korean Ministry of Culture in 2014 and the Nam June Paik Art Center International Art Award in 2009.
+Lee’s work resides in the permanent collections of museums and institutions worldwide, including the Tate Modern, London; the National Museum of Modern and Contemporary Art, Korea, Seoul; and the Museum of Contemporary Art Australia, Sydney.
+Solo exhibitions of Lee’s work have been held at the Sungkok Art Museum in Seoul and the Nam June Paik Art Center in Yongin.
+He received the Nam June Paik Art Center Prize in 2009 and the Eungwan Order of Cultural Merit from the Korean Ministry of Culture in 2014.